Echinus (echinoderm): Age

 Though it was previously believed that Echinus sea urchins could live anywhere from ages 11 to 28 (Echinus acutus and Echinus affinis respectively), this is no longer considered accurate.
 Previously, the age of a sea urchin was based on the growth of its skeletal ossicles.
 It was believed that ossicles grew growth lines or growth bands in relation to each year of life, similar how trees grow rings inside their trunk each year.
 This method, called sclerochronology, was found to be unreliable because development of growth lines can be greatly affected by stress, and is not consistent among different urchin size-classes and ossicle types.

 Development

 An illustration of a larval form of a sea urchin by Philip Henry Gosse.

 Echinus affinus is a deep sea Echinoida and typically live between depths of 1,750 to 2,450 meters.
 Their development is based on depth and pressure and E.affinus embryos cannot develop in shallow waters at pressures lower than 100atm.
-Development is ideal at 2,000 meters (2.03 x 10^{7} Pascals).
+Development is ideal at 2,000 meters (2.03 × 10^{7} Pascals).
 The eggs of this species are small and exhibit the planktotrophic feeding strategy.